AndyObtiva/glimmer-cs-gladiator/README.md

 ## Setup Instructions

 Note: if you encounter any issues, check if they are documented in [TODO.md](TODO.md), [issues](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues), or [pull requests](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls) as they might be on my radar to fix.
 Otherwise, please report as an [issue](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues) or better yet fix and submit a [pull request](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls).
+Also, try going back to a [previous version of the gem](https://rubygems.org/gems/glimmer-cs-gladiator/versions) until you find one that works.
+Keep in mind this is open-source software provided as is, so there are no guarantees of functionality.
+If you would like such guarantees, you are welcome to [hire me full-time](https://www.linkedin.com/in/andymaleh/).

 Install Gladiator gem by running (`jgem`, `jruby -S gem`, or `gem` directly if you have [RVM](https://rvm.io/)):